From Scratch No-Rise Pizza

 Add crushed tomatoes, oregano, thyme, basil, salt, pepper, and sugar.
 Stir, cover, and let simmer on low until the pie crust is ready.

 1/4 c melted butter

 Preheat oven to 425°

-In a mixing bowl add flour, baking powder, salt.
+In a mixing bowl add flour, baking powder, and salt.
 Mix with a fork.

 Flour your hands, the dough will be sticky.
-Press the dough into a ball in the bowl, roll it out onto a floured surface.
+Press the dough into a ball in the bowl and roll it out onto a floured surface.
 Using a rolling pin, roll the dough out to nearly the size of your pizza pan.

 Poke full of holes with a fork.

-Bake for 8 minutes or until the dough has lost its shine but not browned.
+Bake for 8 minutes or until the dough has lost its shine but is not browned.